Photographing the Best Places in Colombia

 La Florida farm

-The finca Florida is a love filled small farm, located on the western andes at 2.000 m.a.s.l. (cold / mild weather) and just 30/45 minutes from Cali, this place has a list of more than 20 hummingbird species and the amazing Tanager feeders, here we will spend some time looking for Blue-headed Sapphire, Brown Violetear, Booted Racket-Tail, Andean Emerald, Purple-Throated Woodstart, Steely-vented Hummingbird, Long-tailed Sylph, long billed starthroat, western emerald, other birds like Red-headed Barbet, Saffron- crowned, Flame-rumped, Golden and Golden-naped Tanagers plus the endemic Colombian chachalaca, Chestnut Woo-quail and lot more.
+The finca Florida is a love filled small farm, located on the Western Andes at an altitude of 2.000 m.a.s.l. (cold / mild weather) and just 30/45 minutes from Cali, this place has a list of more than 20 hummingbird species and the amazing Tanager feeders.
+Here we will spend some time looking for Blue-headed Sapphire, Brown Violetear, Booted Racket-Tail, Andean Emerald, Purple-Throated Woodstart, Steely-vented Hummingbird, Long-tailed Sylph, long billed starthroat, western emerald, other birds like Red-headed Barbet, Saffron- crowned, Flame-rumped, Golden and Golden-naped Tanagers plus the endemic Colombian chachalaca, Chestnut Woo-quail and lots more.